zqfan/zqfan.github.com/_posts/2013-03-09-python-log.md

 NOTE(aji): if you set log level via logging.basicConfig(), other module may print some logging data to your log file, i.e. requests.

-If you want to print message in console nicely for the same time, considering to use coloredlogs.
+If you want to print message in console nicely for the same time, consider to use coloredlogs.

 ```
 ...